mgoellnitz/JFileSync3/index.md

 - a Windows launcher ('JFileSync3.exe')
 - a batch file ('bin/JFileSync3.bat')
 - a Unix shell script ('bin/JFileSync3')
-- a Unity launcher script ('bin/JFileSync3.desktop')
+- a XDG launcher script ('bin/JFileSync3.desktop')

 ATTENTION: Because JFileSync3 is distributed as a Zip archive, Unix users will have to give executable rights manually before launching the application, e.g.: